Skip to content

 AWARD-WINNING FACILITIES

 When students aren’t in class, they can watch TV, play cutting-edge video games, enjoy a game of pool, or participate in various events at ASU’s nationally ranked Houston Harte University Center.
 Students also have unlimited access to the Ben Kelly Center for Human Performance (CHP).
-In addition to a full weight room and multiple basketball courts, the CHP features a 50-foot rock-climbing wall, racquetball courts, group classes, and a full-size pool.
+In addition to a full weight room and multiple basketball courts, the CHP features a 50-foot rock-climbing wall, indoor track, racquetball courts, group fitness classes, and a full-size pool.

 The ASU Lake House Facility is also available to students.
 Located on San Angelo’s Lake Nasworthy, this beautiful property is open for students looking to play, study, grill, kayak, or simply relax.